-Table 2:01.
-Official for determining the damissible claims that will be included in the claim incommism Elegible Non-Elegible The claim is related to the Program The claim is not clearly related to the program The issues raised in the complaint fall within the issues that the grievance mechanism is authorized to serve The nature of the complaint is outside the mandate of the grievance mechanism The claimant is positioned to present it.
+Elegible Non-Elegible The claim is related to the Program The issues raised in the complaint fall within the issues that the grievance mechanism is authorized to serve The claim is not clearly related to the program The nature of the complaint is outside the mandate of the grievance mechanism The claimant is positioned to present it.
 The claimant is not positioned to present Other procedures are more appropriate to address the claim.